cliffeby/DuckpinV002/README.md

 #  Sorts the data dictionary by desired order
 #  type = 'Count' sorts by most frequent
-#  type = 'Downed' sorts by best result
+#  type = 'Up' sorts by best result
 def arrangeDict(d,type):
     if type == 'Count' or type == '':
         # type = result